Home › About

 How our data is built

-The truck make and model universe on TruckLot is sourced from public vehicle registries.
+The truck make and model universe on Diesel Stops is sourced from public vehicle registries.
 Specifically:

-https://vpic.nhtsa.dot.gov/api/).
-We use theGetAllMakesandGetModelsForMakeYearendpoints to enumerate every pickup-class make and model sold in the United States across the 2005–2023 model years. - U.S. Department of Energy fueleconomy.gov — official combined / city / highway mpg figures and engine descriptions per make-model-year, retrieved from
+• U.S. Department of Energy fueleconomy.gov — official combined / city / highway mpg figures and engine descriptions per make-model-year, retrieved from https://www.fueleconomy.gov/ws/rest/vehicle/menu/.

 The data source actually used during this build was: NHTSA vPIC API + DOE fueleconomy.gov (verified live at seed time; canonical specs from published manufacturer data).
 When primary sources are unavailable at build time, the seed script falls back to a deterministic generator that produces realistic listings across the six highest-volume pickup makes (Ford F-Series, Chevy Silverado, Ram 1500, Toyota Tacoma, GMC Sierra, Nissan Frontier) with prices and mileage drawn from published market ranges.